Jana-Marie-Weber/Reaction_net_opt/README.md

 # Reaction network optimisation
 This repository describes two models for reaction network optimisation.
 One is the **Reaction Network Flux Analysis (RNFA)** adopted from [Voll et al.](https://aiche.onlinelibrary.wiley.com/doi/full/10.1002/aic.12704) and the other a **Petri net optimisation (PNO)**.
 This study serves to guide decision-making on the modelling approach for reaction networks.
 For further information and to cite this work please refer to [this paper](https://pubs.rsc.org/en/content/articlehtml/2019/re/c9re00213h).

+## Organisation of this repository

+We outline soem background information and links to related paper in this ReadMe.
+Within the folder [models] we outline implemented equations for both approaches.
+One finds an abstract model formualtion for the RNFA model and one for the PNO.
+An abstract model is a general form of the problem and can be used for multiple data inputs.
+The folder [case_study] contains data input files and the results for three tested scenarios.

 ## Reaction network optimisation